 There are four T-20 Torx screws holding the speaker in place, and you’ll need to remove these.
 Pull out the assembly, disconnect the speaker and replace it with your new speaker.
 Follow these steps in reverse to reinstall the trim panels, top cover cable and seat cushions/backs.

 Tools needed: Panel tool, Phillips screwdriver, 10mm socket plus a ratchet and extension, 6mm Allen wrench, Torx driver and T-20 Torx bit

 The Monsoon system adds several challenges to the process of speaker replacement.
 The speaker configuration is similar to the standard system, with the addition of two sets of tweeter-and-woofer components in the dash.
 All of the speakers are powered by a Monsoon amplifier located in the rear cargo area.
 Overall, replacing any of the front speakers will be difficult.

-Door speakers: The doors hold 8" woofers riveted in place.
-Replacement is difficult because there are no brackets available to help mount a standard-sized speaker.
-Further, this speaker only receives bass frequencies, so when you replace it, the new speaker will likewise only produce bass.
+Door speakers: The doors hold 8" woofers that are riveted in place.
+You'll need to fabricate some brackets to mount standard-sized speakesr in this location.
+This speaker only receives bass frequencies, so when you replace it, the new speaker will only produce bass.